Restorative Dentistry

 Dental inlays are solid fillings used to fill large areas left by a cavity or by removing a (soft) filling.
 They are pre-made and must be cemented into the damaged tooth by a dentist.
 Onlays are also solid but sit on the top of the tooth to build up its shape.
 A dental crown fits over the entire damaged tooth as a protective, yet functional, cap.

-Composite resin and porcelain (or ceramic) can be used to restore cavities in back teeth and are more aesthetic options compared to traditional mercury-silver fillings.
+At Port Warwick Dental Arts, we offer two options for tooth-colored repair of decayed or fractured tooth structure.
+Composite resin and porcelain (or ceramic) can be used to restore back teeth and are safe, more aesthetic options compared to traditional mercury-silver fillings.
 In most offices, porcelain restorations are sent to an outside dental laboratory, requiring two appointments or more, weeks apart.

 Composite resin (tooth-colored) fillings

-At Port Warwick Dental Arts, we do not place mercury-silver fillings.
-Esthetically superior amalgam, composite resins are a very suitable alternative to traditional silver fillings.
+At Port Warwick Dental Arts, we have never placed mercury-silver fillings.
+Esthetically superior and safe, composite resins are a very suitable and commonly accepted alternative to traditional silver fillings.
+We provide only BPA-free composite resin fillings.

 Dental Bridge